-Robert Thorson is a professor of geosciences at the University of Connecticut, where he juggles teaching, writing, mentoring, committee work, and community engagement.
+Robert Thorson is a professor of Earth Sciences at the University of Connecticut, where he juggles teaching, writing, mentoring, committee work, and community engagement.
 He's a Midwestern native, turned Northwestern geologist, turned Northeastern academic.
-His current scholarly interest is the interweave between environmental history, literature, and the Anthropocene Epoch.
+His current scholarly interest is the interweave between archaeology, environmental history, environmental literature, and the Anthropocene Epoch.
 He teaches three core courses and many seminars in the Honors Curriculum and coordinates the Stone Wall Initiative within the Connecticut State Museum of Natural History.

 Recent Blog Posts

 - On the Gaps in our LivesOn August 29, 2020 I published in the Wall Street Journal a book review on The Book of Unconformities: Speculations on Lost Time by the anthropologist and writer Hugh Raffes, which I heartily recommend for anyone who feels like their sense of time was whacked by a convulsive life events.
 Excerpts from my review lead the publisher’s (Pantheon/Penguin/Random House) […]Posted on September 1, 2020